Project 6: Capture the flag

 ls: cannot open directory 'important_docs/': Permission denied

-The expense program is written in C. The (slightly redacted) source code for the program is available below.
+program is written in C. A slightly redacted and source code for an older version of the program is available below.

 Identifying Flags